wp-plugins/better-click-to-tweet/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.3 =
+* fixed a bug for users experiencing Fatal Errors related to multibyte string functions.

 = 3.2.2 =
 * fixed bug that was causing the URL not to display on certain clicks after the 3.2 update (thanks @aa_stardust for the heads up!)